Saroo Brierley

 Saroo Brierley (born Sheru Munshi Khan; c.
-1981) is an Indian-born Australian businessman and author who, at the age of six, was accidentally separated from his biological family.
-He was adopted out of India by an Australian couple but was reunited with his original family 25 years later after finding his hometown via Google Earth.
-His story generated significant international media attention, especially in Australia and India.
+1981) is an Indian-born Australian businessman and author who, at age six, was accidentally separated from his biological family.
+Brierley was adopted out of India by an Australian couple but was reunited with his original family 25 years later after finding his hometown via Google Earth.
+His story generated significant international media attention especially in Australia and India.

 An autobiographical account of his experiences, A Long Way Home, was published in 2013 in Australia, released internationally in 2014, and adapted into the 2016 Oscar-nominated film Lion, starring Sunny Pawar and Dev Patel as Saroo, David Wenham as his adoptive father, John Brierley, and Nicole Kidman as his adoptive mother, Sue Brierley.